๐Ÿ—ก๏ธAncient Greece

 Achilles

-• Achilles' heel represents the concept of the fatal flaw; his mother Thetis dipped him in the River Styx, leaving only his heel vulnerable
+• Achilles' heel represents the concept of the fatal flaw.
+His mother Thetis dipped him in the River Styx, leaving only his heel vulnerable.
+(Note: this detail comes from later traditions, not Homer's Iliad itself.)

-• Choice between long life and eternal glory defines his character—he chose glory, knowing it meant early death, embodying the Greek value of kleos
+• Choice between a long life and eternal glory defines his character.
+He chose glory, knowing it meant early death, embodying the Greek value of kleos.
+Scenes of Achilles arming for battle, fighting Hector, and mourning Patroclus are staples of Greek pottery.

 Odysseus

-• Loyalty and homecoming drive his narrative; his relationship with Penelope and Telemachus emphasizes Greek values of oikos (household) and family duty
+• Loyalty and homecoming drive his narrative.
+His relationship with Penelope and Telemachus emphasizes Greek values of oikos (household) and family duty.
+The concept of nostos (homecoming) stands in direct tension with kleos, and Odysseus is the hero who tries to achieve both.

-Compare: Achilles vs. Odysseus—both are Trojan War heroes, but Achilles embodies physical excellence and honor while Odysseus represents intellectual cunning and endurance.
-The Greeks valued both types of arete, and exam questions often ask you to distinguish between them.
+Compare: Achilles vs. Odysseus: both are Trojan War heroes, but Achilles embodies physical excellence and honor while Odysseus represents intellectual cunning and endurance.
+The Greeks valued both types of arete, and you should be able to distinguish between them when analyzing heroic imagery.

 Civic Heroes: Founders and City Builders